Our Quality and Transparency Promise

 A moderate bug is one which causes an error message, is extremely obvious to a lay observer, or which is always overly conservative.
 Examples include anything that causes a red error bar on the page, all demands on a member showing up as zero, or an overly-aggressive check that's being performed when it doesn't need to.
 Usually, these come to our attention in the form of a highly-unusual edge case that had not been properly considered.
-Fixing such problems is a top priority for us, an we aim to address them within 48 hours.
-If a fix will take longer than this, we may roll back a calculator to an earlier version while we work on a proper fix.
+Fixing such problems is a top priority for us, and we aim to address them as fast as possible.
+If we expect a fix to require significant work, we may roll back a calculator to an earlier version while we work on a proper fix.

 While our rigorous checking does make more severe bugs extremely rare, they are still possible.
 A "critical bug" is one in which there is a possibility of an incorrect result that is unconservative and not blatantly obvious being presented.
 Examples of situations considered critical might be data incorrectly copied from a manufacturer's catalog, or buckling checks somehow not being performed on a slender section.
 As this type of error could potentially affect the safety of designs, we take significant steps to address these as quickly and transparently as possible, and we commit to you that: